-- 1. A monitor, keyboard, and mouse are required to install ftServer System Software (ftSSS). - After you install VMware ESX[TM] and ftSSS software, the monitor's VGA port is not fault-tolerant.
-Therefore, plan to provide a management PC and connect it to the system over a serial connection.
+- 1. A monitor, keyboard, and mouse are required to install ftServer System Software (ftSSS). - 2.
+After you install VMware ESX[TM] and ftSSS, the monitor's VGA port is not fault-tolerant.
+Therefore, plan to provide a management PC to which you can connect the system over a serial connection.